 Hart became a member of the NTSB Board in August 2009, and was subsequently designated vice chairman by President Obama.
 He was nominated for a second term as board member in August 2013 and has overseen several high-profile investigations into school bus crashes as well as NTSB's annual Most Wanted List of Safety Improvements, which have championed enhanced school bus occupant protection via lap-shoulder seat belts to fully complement compartmentalization as well as crash mitigation and avoidance technologies for school buses.

+Nominated as chairman in January 2015 by President Obama, Hart served as NTSB acting chairman the year prior after Deborah Hersman concluded her service and joined the National Safety Council.
 Hart has also been a frequent speaker at the annual meeting of the National Association of State Directors of Pupil Transportation Services as well as the National Association for Pupil Transportation.

 - Parents of Girl Killed in Iowa School Bus Fire Sue District

 - NHTSA Close to Studying Effect of Seat Belts on Student Behavior